pjaselin/Cubist/docs/index.rst

 Acknowledgements
 ----------------

 While the positive feedback for this package is appreciated, all credit rightly belongs to `Ross Quinlan <https://www.rulequest.com/Personal/>`_ for his work in developing the Cubist model and it's related classification algorithms such as C5.0.
-He also provides a commercial edition for those looking to leverage Cubist more fully.
+He also provides a commercial edition for those looking to more fully take advantage of Cubist.

 I also want to give credit to `Max Kuhn <https://github.com/topepo>`_ and his colleagues for developing the R wrapper for Cubist.
 This package is more or less a Python translation of that effort so the heavylifting in understanding how to control the Cubist C library came from them.
 Without that project, there would have been no inspiration or blueprint for this one.

-Finally, I want to express my gratitude to `Kirk Mettler <https://www.linkedin.com/in/kirkmettler/>`_, my former mentor at IBM, for introducing me to this model and encouraging me to embark on this effort.
+Finally, I want to express my gratitude to `Kirk Mettler <https://www.linkedin.com/in/kirkmettler/>`_, my former mentor at IBM, for introducing me to this model and encouraging this effort.